 Common Causes of Pedestrian Injuries

-- Poor lighting.
 Poor lighting encourages crime and hides slippery surfaces causing slip and fall injuries.
 Pedestrians are unable to see tripping hazards which cause sprained or broken ankles and falls.

-- Pavement hazards.
 Black ice, oil and grease, potholes, large cracks, and uneven surfaces may cause slip, trip, and fall injuries.

-- Reckless or negligent driving.
 Speeding and aggressive driving to get to an open parking space, distracted driving while texting or looking for a space, and failure to observe signs all contribute to cars injuring pedestrians.

-- Insufficient signs.
 A lack of signs where needed such as stop signs, yield signs, and signs directing traffic flow cause unregulated and uncontrolled car traffic.

-- Lack of security and law enforcement.
 Absence of security and law enforcement means that reckless or negligent driving as well as criminal activity aren’t deterred.

 Safety Tips for Pedestrians